All Episodes

 I think we conservatives are feeling pretty dominant.

-We get frustrated because you want many people have a skewed uh definition of success, and that is until the mainstream press agrees with us, we're failures.
+We get frustrated because you want many people have a skewed definition of success.

-Don't ever do don't set yourself up that way.
+Don't ever do, don't set yourself up that way.

-That's never gonna happen.
+That's never going to happen.

-You know, uh the that's just not realistic.
+You know, that's just not realistic.

-It's never gonna happen.
+It's never going to happen.

-They're just gonna lose their influence.
+They're just going to lose their influence.

 It's happening.